Plasma1992/Plasma1992/README.md

 ## Hi there 👋

 *    💬About me:
--I'm a 32 y.o.
+I'm a 32 y.o.
 Argentinean living in Croatia.

 *    🌱I’m currently learning:
-- 👨‍💻 Data Analytics at Turing College.
+Data Analytics at Turing College 👨‍💻.

 *    ⚡My hobbies are:
-- Spending time with my lovely family.
+Spending time with my lovely family.
-- Reading about investing and the stock market.
-- Learning languages (now limited to Croatian, for obvious reasons!).
+Reading about investing and the stock market. earning languages (now limited to Croatian, for obvious reasons!).
-- Sports + training + running
+Sports + training + running

 *    👨‍💻Languages & Tools in my toolbox 🛠:
-- SQL > BigQuery and MySQL.
+SQL > BigQuery and MySQL.
-- Tableau, PowerBI.
+Tableau, PowerBI.
-- MS Excel + Office.
+MS Excel + Office.
-- Google Sheets.
+Google Sheets.
-- Python.
+Python.
-- Visual Studio Code.
+Visual Studio Code.

 <!--